 The injection engine is designed for high-grade gasoline, which is rarely found at our gas stations.
-In addition, different injection systems have their own specific features, they must be taken into account when operating the car.
-And there are many such systems on our market: mechanical - K-Jetronic (KE-Jetronic), electromechanical - L-Jetronic and electronic - Motronic, Lucas, Magneti Marelli.
+In addition, different injection systems have their own specific features that must be taken into account when operating the vehicle.
+There are quite a few such systems on our market: mechanical – K-Jetronic (KE-Jetronic), electromechanical – L-Jetronic and electronic – Motronic, Lucas, Magneti Marelli.

-Many systems have two modes of operation: main and emergency, used when one of the sensors fails.
-The driver may not notice such a problem: there is no corresponding warning lamp on the instrument panel, and the engine continues to run (but not optimal).
-This often happens on cars Audi, equipped with engines with central fuel injection.
-About a third of motorists who have such cars do not even realize that they are driving in emergency mode.
-And this leads to increased fuel consumption, reduced power, uneven engine operation and difficult starting.
-A malfunction is detected only during the next maintenance.
-Therefore, on «weak» places of injection systems that manifest themselves in our conditions, it is worth dwelling in more detail.
+Many systems have two operating modes: main and emergency, used when one of the sensors fails.
+The driver may not notice such a malfunction: there is no corresponding indicator light on the instrument panel, and the engine continues to run (but no longer in optimal mode).
+This happens quite often in cars Audi, equipped with engines with central fuel injection.
+About a third of drivers who own such cars don't even realize that they are driving in emergency mode.
+This leads to increased fuel consumption, reduced power, rough engine operation and difficult starting.
+The malfunction is detected only during routine maintenance.
+Therefore, it is worth dwelling in more detail on the "weak" points of injection systems that appear in our conditions.

 Mechanical injection systems

-They are more subject to wear and tear than others.
-The fuel pressure regulator usually fails after 80–120 thousand kilometers (noticeably worse engine start), injectors - after 60–80 thousand km (uneven engine operation, increased fuel consumption).
-Injector failure is especially insidious, as it is not immediately noticeable.
-Diagnostics and repair require special equipment.
+They are more susceptible to physical wear and tear than others.
+The fuel pressure regulator usually fails after 80,000 to 120,000 km of mileage (engine starting is noticeably impaired), injectors - after 60-80 thousand km (uneven engine operation, increased fuel consumption).
+Injector failure is particularly insidious because it may not be immediately noticeable.
+Special equipment is required for diagnostics and repairs.

-The sore point of systems with electromechanical injection is air leakage through numerous vacuum hoses, which tend to crack after 4-5 years of service.
-Especially on cars BMW and to a lesser extent on Audi.
-It is quite difficult to determine such a defect.
+The weak point of systems with electromechanical injection is air suction through numerous vacuum hoses, which tend to crack after 4–5 years of service.
+Especially on cars ВМW and to a slightly lesser extent on Audi.
+Identifying such a defect is quite difficult.

 Electronic injection systems

 They have their own problems.
-For example, «sat down» battery, and out of old habit you decided «light a cigarette» from another car.
+For example, your battery is dead, and out of habit you decide to jump-start it from another car.
 As a result, the electronic control unit of the injection system fails.
-And the use of leaded gasoline, in turn, renders the oxygen concentration sensor unusable (Lambda probe) and a catalytic converter.
+The use of leaded gasoline, in turn, renders the oxygen concentration sensor unusable (lambda probe) and a catalytic converter.

 In general, both mechanical and electronic injection systems have their pros and cons.
-Mechanical ones often fail fuel pumps and dispensers.
-Electronic fuel pumps are more durable and cheaper, but the elimination of any malfunction of the electronic control unit will be very expensive.
-In addition, we, alas, have more reasons for the failure of any system than in Europe: low-quality gasoline, dirt on the roads and chemicals that are sprinkled in winter.
+In mechanical engines, fuel pumps and distributors often fail.
+Electronic fuel pumps are more durable and cheaper, but fixing any malfunction of the electronic control unit will be quite expensive.
+Moreover, unfortunately, we have more reasons for any system to fail than in Europe: low-quality gasoline, dirt on the roads, and chemicals that are spread in the winter.
 Therefore, it is worth listening to the recommendations of experts.
-If possible, pour a special preparation into the tank to remove moisture from the fuel lines at each refueling; every 10,000–15,000 km of run, do a complete flush of the injection system.
+If possible, add a special product to the tank each time you refuel to remove moisture from the fuel lines; every 10,000–15,000 km, perform a complete flush of the injection system.